darsh-7/Cars-Dealership-system/README.md

 - we used Microsoft SQL Server as local DB to add the DB to your device follow this [page](https://learn.microsoft.com/en-us/sql/relational-databases/backup-restore/quickstart-backup-restore-database?view=sql-server-ver16) to restore the (DB backup.bak) file [^1].

+- if you don't like the full-screen window in the program you can change it back to a resizable window and the app already flexible with this option

-<br>Some of the analyses for the program and the DB:
+#### Some of the analyses for the program and the DB:

 <br>use case